canonical/sphinx-docs-starter-pack/docs/how-to/optional-customisation/bridge-project-and-docs-builds.rst

 Where your main build sets environment variables, redeclare the docs environment variables that specify the build paths:

-- ``BUILDDIR`` is the destination for the docs.
+- ``DOCS_BUILDDIR`` is the destination for the docs.
 If you have special distribution needs you can override this, but for most builds this can be left as-is.
-- ``VENVDIR`` is the virtual environment of the docs.
+- ``DOCS_VENVDIR`` is the virtual environment of the docs.
 If you're merging the virtual environments, set this as a relative path from the docs directory to your project's virtual environment.
-- ``VALEDIR`` is the path to the Vale binary.
+- ``VALE_DIR`` is the path to the Vale binary.
 The full path depends on the location of your virtual environment, so it's best to copy this as-is.

 In the example project, this looks like: